top of page

 We were going to have lunch at the Mundaring Weir Hotel after the walk and as we had trouble finding parking on past visits we decided to park at the hotel and begin our walk from there.
 Although several other walks are signposted the Portagabra is not but we knew that the path started at Fred Jacoby Park so we backtracked alongside the C.Y.
 O'Connor water pipeline until we reached the intersection of Mundaring Weir Road and Allen Road.
 We crossed straight over and then walked down into Fred Jacoby Park.
 There is plenty of parking at Fred Jacoby Park so this might be a better starting point.
 If you are visiting the Hotel it is only a short walk there and back again.

 Fred Jacoby Park was a surprise.
 A wide open area of landscaped parkland with toilet facilities and primitive barbeque hotplates.
-There are information plaques scattered around the park telling the park's history including the story of the 140 year old oak tree.
+There are information plaques scattered around the park telling the park's history including the story of the 150 year old oak tree.
+(Sadly this magnificent tree was felled during a storm in January 2024).
 We wandered around the park for a little while collecting rubbish lying on the ground (plogging) and following the paved pathway down towards the pipelines.
 As directed we found the entrance to the Portagabra Trail at the end of the pathway and headed under the giant pipeline.

 The track is clearly signposted all the way.
 We took the right hand trail opting to travel in an anti-clockwise direction .
 The trail is a single track climbing at a very gradual pace through thick bush.
 You are brushing against the bush so if it is tick season make sure you spray with DEET, wear long sleeves and pants and check for ticks after your walk.
 As far as we knew we were the only people on the track.